alefore/weblog/ten-years-of-edge.md

 ##### SortedLineSequence

-A good example of using types to represent explicitly that an instance of a more general type matches a predicate:
+A good example of using types to express explicitly that an instance of a more general type matches a predicate:
 `SortedLineSequence` and `SortedLineSequenceUniqueLines`.

-We start with the general type, `LineSequence`.
+Start with the general type, `LineSequence`.
 A `LineSequence` instance holds an immutable series of lines ([implementation](https://github.com/alefore/edge/blob/master/src/language/text/line_sequence.h)).